 4. They Set Goals

 Debt free people did not make only the minimum payments on their loans.
 They didn’t wake up one day and say “Oh wow, look at that!
 I paid off my student loans 10 years earlier than the bank said I would.”
 No, they sit down and make goals.
 They might even sit down monthly to make goals.
 Find about 30-45 minutes of uninterrupted time in the next few days.
 Write out your weekly goals, monthly goals, yearly goals, and long term goals.
-Might I suggest a financial goals spreadsheet that you can print directly from home?
-Get that HERE.
+I have an entire page all about setting financial goals in my Budget Binder Bundle.

 5. They Track Their Progress

 What good does a goal do if you write it out, declare it, but never track your progress?
 If your goal is to become debt free and you have a large amount of debt like our family did, then it might take you several years to get rid of it.
 As two teachers with a growing family, it was not feasible for us to get out of debt in just 2 years.
 We had to track our progress on our goal often because things came up.
 We paid for 2 births, 2 surgeries, 1 new car transmission, and many other small emergencies.
 When you track your progress, you become even more motivated to finish the job.
 Check out the FREE printable debt thermometer that I have made!
 It will be sent directly to you along with 6 days of information on how to budget, stay on track with money, and pay off debt!
 This thermometer will help you track your payment progress as well as provide a little motivation along the way.

 6. They Sit Out